Standing up to Trucking Companies for Injured Accident Victims

 How do I obtain compensation for my injuries?

 If you were injured in a truck accident caused by a truck driver, you can seek compensation by filing a third-party insurance claim or having your attorney draft a demand letter to the trucker’s insurance company.

-Often, because insurance companies do not like to pay out on injury claims, they will not pay the requested amount.
+Often, because insurance adjusters and companies do not like to pay out on injury claims, they will not pay the requested amount.
 Instead, your demand letter will begin the negotiation process between your attorney and representatives from the insurance company.
 If these negotiations fail to produce an acceptable settlement offer, you can file a personal injury lawsuit in civil court and continue to seek damages that way.